Top 20 Nationals All-Time Home Run Leaders (Videos)

 Tim Wallach: 204 Home Runs

 Tim Wallach spent 13 of his 17 big-league seasons in Montreal.
-He put together some solid performances, but he mostly found his way onto this list by being a steady contributor every year.
+He put together some solid performances, but he mostly found his way onto this list by being a steady contributor.

 The infielder was selected to five All-Star Games and won three Gold Gloves for his work in the field.
-There were two occasions where he finished within the top-10 of NL MVP voting: fourth in 1987 and 10th in 1990.
+There were two occasions where he finished within the top 10 of NL MVP voting: fourth in 1987 and 10th in 1990.
 The .858 OPS he posted in ’87 was the second-highest of his career (he finished with a .859 OPS in 1994).
-His 26 homers were also the second-most in a single season for his career, and it was one of five times he surpassed 20.
+His 26 homers were also the second-most in a single season for his career.
+It was one of five times he surpassed 20.

 The 123 RBI he compiled was the only time Wallach surpassed the century mark in one year.
 Along with hitting a league-leading 42 doubles, he slashed .298/.343/.514 for Montreal in 644 plate appearances.
 By the end of April, Wallach had only hit one homer through his first 63 plate appearances.
 He then hit at least five in each of the four months that followed (five in each of May, June, and July, along with six in August).